-There are many differing views about the most effective way to help and protect investors.
-I am not convinced that this type of additional legislation would be a reliable practice to determine if an advisor will have a client’s best interest in mind.
-Can we really regulate intent or can we regulate unethical people and prevent them from acting unethically?
+There are many differing views about the most effective way to help and protect consumers from abuse.
+I am not convinced that additional legislation will help determine if an advisor has a client’s best interest in mind.
+Can we really regulate intent or unethical people from acting unethically?
 Ethical professionals act ethically without checking the definition first.
-Without doubt, there are unethical financial advisors, insurance agents and stock brokers.
-There are unethical nurses, general contractors, drug manufacturers, surgeons, attorneys and people selling cars.
-The list goes on and on.
-There are unethical people in every profession.
-Unethical people don’t check the fiduciary standard laws before acting unethically, in my opinion.
-They tend to act unethically no matter what.
-Attempting to regulate this seems like a litigation attorney’s dream come true.

 A fiduciary relationship applies to any situation where one person justifiably places confidence and trust in someone else and seeks that person’s help or advice about something meaningful and important.
 Fiduciary responsibility is one of the most revered and powerful aspects of being a life insurance professionals.
 Having this responsibility requires us to act in the best interest of our clients at all times.

 Is it reasonable to expect that we can regulate intent or regulate that unethical people will act ethically?
 Common sense tells us they will find a way around these rules.

 Without doubt, there are unethical financial advisors just as there are unethical insurance agents, stock brokers, nurses, general contractors, drug manufacturers, surgeons and attorneys.
 The list goes on and on.
 There are unethical people in every profession and they typically don’t check the current fiduciary standard definitions before preying on consumers.
 They act unethically because it may be their nature to do so.
 Attempting to regulate this seems like nothing more than a litigation attorney’s dream come true.